geodynamics/burnman/paper/paper.md

 # Statement of need
-Earth Scientists are interested in a number of different material properties, including seismic velocities, heat capacities and density as a function of pressure and temperature.
+Earth Scientists are interested in a number of different material properties, including seismic velocities, heat capacities and densities as functions of pressure and temperature.
 Many of these properties are connected to each other by physical laws.
 Building models of individual phases to compute these properties and checking them can be time-consuming and prone to error,